soomtochukwu/BUNN/README.txt

-The contract emits three events: TRANSFER and APPROVAL and the additional BURN event, which provide information about token transfers and allowance approvals.
+The contract emits three events: TRANSFER and APPROVAL and the additional BURN event, which provide information about token transfers, allowance approvals and burning.
 It is meant to change the state of the EVM